Curious about Zyia Active and their clothing? Here’s an honest Zyia review and look at my experience with the company and clothing as a former rep.

 A few thoughts about MLMs

 Joining an MLM or direct sales company is a very personal decision and I won’t judge people for making that decision for themselves.
-MLMs are not a good fit for me or my website, and I wanted to give share my thoughts on Zyia activewear and a few thoughts on MLMs/direct sales companies.
+I do not however believe that MLMs are good business model, and I wanted to share my thoughts on Zyia activewear and a few thoughts on MLMs/direct sales companies.

 As I mentioned before, the prices from MLMs can be quite high, and often much higher than retail products that are of equal or higher quality.